 41. Get Those Muscles Moving

 It might sound daft, but make sure you warm up before you start attempting to shift heavy furniture and boxes around!
-A warm up will to help reduce your chances of pulling muscles when you’re lifting and carrying.
+A warm-up will help reduce your chances of pulling muscles when you’re lifting and carrying.

 42. Pack A Moving Day Essentials Box

 Make sure you’ve packed a moving day essentials box so everything you need and want will be easy to find on the day.

 When moving furniture into your new home, check for any signs of damage there and then so you can bring it up on the day with the removals team.